Awannaphasch2016/TODO-Manager/PhDTODOs/TowardsPhDGraduationTODOs/covid_trend_prediction_survey.md

                                     content
                                     * mini network
                                     * here> micro network
-                                        * figure out how these data are constructed/collected/generated
-                                        * here> reread edges sections
-                                            * here> if content are taling about network without ifnormation about nodes nad edgse. it should be refactor or removed.
-                                                * here> transmission from network to node and edge are fine
+                                        * here> put content from the following papre int nodes and edges  construction
+                                            * here> "Influenza spread on context-specific networks lifted from interaction-based diary data"
-                                        * here> node
+                                                * here> pairwise network
+                                                * write about emergence network -- 1 pm
+                                                * write about theoritical network
                                     * mezzo network
-                                        * put content from the following papre int nodes and edges  construction
-                                            * "Influenza spread on context-specific networks lifted from interaction-based diary data"
+                                        * here> add informaiton from papers that are in gnn.text file
             * get data from my notes.
 * read 2 papers.
 * plan out wandb.
 * clean up

 * " You need to mention them, because many work in the traditional disease modeling uses such ideal network (such as random network, where each person is assumed to have each number of